Sebring International Raceway: Track configuration

-Sebring International Raceway consist of three tracks: the Full Circuit, the Short Circuit, and the Club Circuit.
+Sebring International Raceway consists of three tracks: the Full Circuit, the Short Circuit, and the Club Circuit.
 The course of the track itself is 3.741 mi long.
 It is a seventeen-turn road course with long straights, several high-speed corners, and very technical slower corners.
 Many of the turns and points along the track are named for the early teams and drivers.
 Due to Florida's flat nature there is very little elevation change around the track and little camber on the surface, providing a challenging track for drivers, especially when it rains.

 Sebring is renowned for its rough, bumpy and changing surfaces.
 The course still runs on old sections of World War II-era landing fields that were constructed of concrete sections with large seams.
 The transitions between sections are quite rough and often, sparks fly from the undercarriages of the cars as they traverse them.
 Much of the track has intentionally been left with its original concrete runway surface.
 The 12 Hours of Sebring is renowned as a race that is even harder on machinery and drivers than Le Mans, and is seen as an ideal preparation run for the famed French race.

 The track surface has 3.04 mi of asphalt and 0.7 mi of concrete.
 Mario Andretti, a 3-time 12 Hours winner, said that one of the hardest parts about the original Sebring track was "finding the track to begin with."
 There had been many accounts of drivers retiring due to accidents at night, quite simply because they got lost on the runway sections and couldn't find the track again.
 Some drivers got lost even during the day, mostly because the track was poorly marked down with white lines and cones.

+Layout history

 Events

 Sebring is most notable for hosting the 12 Hours of Sebring, sanctioned by the FIA and IMSA, as part of many major endurance racing series, including the World Sportscar Championship, Intercontinental Le Mans Cup, ALMS, and now, the WeatherTech SportsCar Championship.
 This race is the second of four races in the Michelin Endurance Cup.
-It has also hosted the final round of the Creventic 24H Series since 2021.
+It has also hosted the final round of the 24H Series in 2021.

 The track also hosts the Legends of Motorsport and Historic Sportscar Racing series, and is the winter home of the Skip Barber Racing School.
 Many IndyCar, sports prototype, and Grand Touring teams use Sebring for winter testing due to the warm climate.

-The track is used numerous times each year by the Sports Car Club of American (SCCA) and the National Auto Sport Association (NASA) for amateur events that draw participants from all over the country.
+The track is used numerous times each year by the Sports Car Club of America (SCCA) and the National Auto Sport Association (NASA) for amateur events that draw participants from all over the country.

-Each February, the racetrack hosts the Bike Sebring 12/24 Hours, an ultra-distance cycling race organized by the Highlands Pedalers Bicycle Club and the Rotary Club of Highlands County.

 IndyCar regularly holds tests at the top half of the facility to simulate street circuits on its calendar.